DACSS/blogbuilder/STUDENT_WORKFLOW.md

 ## Making a Pull Request to the Main Repo

-Once you are done with everything, you may submit a pull request to the main repo.
-Head over the [repo page](https://github.com/DACSS/dacss_course_website) and click the `Pull requests` button.
+Once you are done with everything, you may submit a pull request to the main repo (from where you forked the repo on your account).
+Head over to the blog repo and click the `Pull requests` button.

 ![pr](https://raw.githubusercontent.com/DACSS/course_blog_template/main/_guide/images/pr.png)